fluxcd/flux2/rfcs/0011-opentelemetry-tracing/README.md

 - Emits its normal Kubernetes `Event` with the `revision` annotation (already built-in).
 - Optionally tags the Event with `flux.event.type` and timestamp (they already do).

-About sending the traces, `Provider` customresource is going to be reused as the target external system where all the traces are going to be sent towards, based on each `Trace` customresource definition.
+About sending the traces, `Provider` custom resource is going to be reused as the target external system where all the traces are going to be sent towards, based on each `Trace` custom resource definition.
 Thus, as most of the already existing providers are non-OLTP compliant, there is an open point about either add a new generic type to handle all OLTP's external systems or add a specific ones for the most relevant ones.
-Anyhow, the user should be completely agnostic about this point, because `Provider` customresource definition may not differ much from the already existing ones.
+Anyhow, the user should be completely agnostic about this point, because `Provider` custom resource definition may not differ much from the already existing ones.

 ## Implementation History